pulumi/docs/content/blog/vscode-devcontainers/index.md

 ## Conclusion

 As you can see, we’ve built our development with VS Code and Docker.
-Using a Pulumi devcontainer lets you build and deploy infrastructure without having to install Pulumi or any of the associated dependencies on your computer.
+Using a Pulumi devcontainer lets you build and deploy infrastructure without installing Pulumi or any associated dependencies on your computer.
 Moreover, you can share your development environment by creating a repository.
-Give it a try and let us know what you’re building on [Slack](https://pulumi.slack.com) or on [Twitter](https://twitter.com/pulumicorp).
+Give it a try and let us know what you’re building on [Slack](https://pulumi.slack.com) or [Twitter](https://twitter.com/pulumicorp).